Correlo/Orbits/README.md

 To run the code: run Orbits_sys.py

-The other codes allows to create the figures and perform some calculations.
+Other codes allow to create the figures and perform some calculations.

 Code developed by Martín Manuel Gómez Míguez @Correlo alu0100990393@ull.edu.es